This post may contain affiliate links. Please read our disclosure policy.

 - Grilled Cheese Croutons: Cut a grilled cheese sandwich into bite-size pieces instead of using regular croutons – this is especially fun for kids.

-- Change Up The Herbs: Fresh basil is lovely when it’s in season, or try fresh rosemary which adds a wonderful woodsy flavor.
+- Change Up The Herbs: I love to stir in some fresh basil when it’s in season.
+Or try snipped fresh rosemary for a subtle woodsy flavor.
 Chop extra of either for garnish.

 - Make It Richer: Extra cream or a pat of butter swirled into each bowl adds extra richness, or try a sprinkle of grated parmesan cheese.

-- Skip The Heat: Leave out the red pepper flakes if you prefer no spice.
+- Skip The Heat: Leave out the red pepper flakes if you prefer no spice at all.

 Serving Ideas